The Government is undertaking a comprehensive review of the resource management system with a focus on the RMA.

 - Hon Eugenie Sage, Minister for Conservation, 30 August 2019 [PDF,237 KB]

-The comprehensive review of the RMA aims to improve intergenerational wellbeing by strengthening environmental protection and better enabling urban development outcomes within environmental limits.
-The system for land use regulation and environmental protection needs to be made fit for addressing current and future challenges such as climate change.
+The review aims to improve intergenerational wellbeing by strengthening environmental protection and better enabling urban development outcomes within environmental limits.

-The review is being led by a group of independent experts called the Resource Management Review Panel (the panel).
-The role of the panel is to deliver reform proposals for public consultation, including indicative legislative drafting for key sections of the RMA, by mid-2020, in line with the final scope confirmed by Cabinet.
+The review is being led by the Resource Management Review Panel (the Panel).
+This group of experts will deliver reform proposals for public consultation, including indicative legislative drafting for key sections of the RMA, by mid-2020.

 The Issues and options paper is the start of a conversation by the panel about issues facing New Zealand today: housing our people in liveable communities, dealing with climate change, deteriorating freshwater quality in our streams and rivers and diminishing biodiversity.